);

 Compensation Insights from Causal Economics

 Causal Economics is a frontier branch of behavioral economics.
-It explains behaviors that can’t be effectively modelled by existing mainstream theories.
+It explains behaviors that can’t be effectively modelled by existing mainstream theories and delivers unique applied insights.
 Its central concept is causal coupling of cost and benefit – across individuals and society.

 Recent Posts